Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 It's hard to count that high.

-Depending on how much time we've got.
+Depending on how much time I've got.

 Anyway, this first story takes place on the afternoon of the 25th of July, 2013,